 This is why there is an entire industry of email providers.
-Email is a formidable tool – often resulting in the highest returns than any other online medium.
+An email is a formidable tool – often resulting in the highest returns than any other online medium.
 If your company isn’t experiencing that, your email may be going out – but not actually being read or opened.

 - Industry Blacklists – Most internet service providers (ISP) subscribe to industry blacklists.
-Spamhaus is a well known blacklist service.
+Spamhaus is a well-known blacklist service.
 Organizations like Spamhaus monitor the volume of complaints that a business gets and the thresholds are fairly low.
-If your company finds itself on a blacklist, each ISP may be blocking all email from your IP address.
-There are hundreds of blacklists out there – so your best bet is to subscribe to a Blacklist Monitoring service to ensure you’re not on any as well as getting assistance on how to be removed from them.
+If your company finds itself on a blacklist (DNSBL), each ISP may be blocking all emails from your IP address.

-- ISP Blacklists – Internet Service Providers like Yahoo!
-AOL and others also maintain their own blacklists.
+- ISP Blacklists – Major ISPs also maintain their own blacklists.
 There are several things you can do to ensure high deliverability rates, including getting your company whitelisted with them.
 If you’re sending emails from your own system, be sure to challenge your IT teams to put the necessary precautions in place.

 - Content – Email subject lines and content may contain some words that trigger SPAM filters.
 Unbeknownst to you, your email is sent directly to the junk folder and your recipient never reads it.
 Most email service providers (and some external tools) have content analysis filters.
 It’s a great idea to validate your message to improve the chances of it making it to the inbox.

 There’s no need to break the bank on these tools, either.
-While signing up with an Email Service Provider may cost thousands of dollars, you can also just opt in to some email tool services.
-Their pricing on Blacklist Monitoring, for example, is under $10 a month!
+While signing up with an Email Service Provider may cost thousands of dollars, you can also just opt into some email tool services to monitor your deliverability.